gslaller/stable_diffusion_example/README.md

 # Stable Diffusion Collection
 This is a very simple example of stable diffusion and collection of example.

+## Note.
+Upload interesting images as a push request.

 ## How to run on [Google Colab](https://colab.research.google.com/notebooks/empty.ipynb)

 Please enable cuda/GPU.
 Runtime > Change runtime type > Hardware Accelerator change to GPU.\